sublee/subl.ee/resume.md

     {: .note }

 :   Implemented [TrueSkill™][trueskill-tm], which is a rating algorithm for
-    Xbox Live, in Python with a handy interface to learn and popularize the algorithm.
+    Xbox Live, in Python with a handy interface.
 This project was introduced in [PyData Berlin 2019][pydata2019].

 [trueskill]: https://trueskill.org/
 [trueskill-tm]: http://research.microsoft.com/en-us/projects/trueskill/